miramastoras/centrolign_analysis/scripts/README.md

         -t guide_tree.nwk \
         -s list_of_samples.txt \
         -p pairwise_metrics.csv \
+        -m metric_label \
         -o output.png
 ```

 `-p` needs to include a header with the values `sample1,sample2,pairwise_metric`

+`m` is a string labelling what metric is being plotted.